 - Check the remote domain in Office 365.
 To do this, follow these steps:

-- Connect to Office 365 by using Windows PowerShell.
-For more info about how to do this, go to the following Microsoft website:
+- Connect to Exchange Online by using remote PowerShell.
+For more info about how to do this, see Connect to Exchange Online using remote PowerShell

 - Run the following PowerShell command: